Rosalind Franklin Award

 Applicants must have completed their PhD but have less than 6 years postdoctoral experience.

-Entries are now closed for the 2016 competition.
-Further information on the 2017 competition will be announced on the Royal Society website later in the year.
+Entries are now closed.
+Further information on the 2018 competition will be announced on the Royal Society website later in the year.